qrti/picoCam/README.md

   if the display tends to stuck try to reduce I2CFREQ in oled.h
 - halftone patterns 3x3 are wrapped from last to first row
 - black/white halftone offsets for custom 2x2 and 3x3 are the same
-- extreme black/white haltftone offset values might produce strange display effects
+- extreme black/white halftone offset values might produce strange display effects
 - night vision might not switch off properly, reason unknown
 - attached python scripts invoke the RP2040 assembler on .pio file changes when compiling see platform.ini, pre_script.py and post_script.py